ISF-H-BRS/SFT/README.md

 The multi-threaded versions make use of the compiler's OpenMP support.

 What version to use depends on your hardware architecture and execution environment.
-On recent 64-bit processors the speed gained from using single-precision arithmetic is usually negligible, whereas 32-bit architectures may profit significantly.
+On recent 64-bit processors the speed gained from using single-precision arithmetic is often negligible, whereas 32-bit architectures may profit significantly.

 Unless multiple FFTs are to be computed simultaneously, the parallel versions will typically perform significantly better on multi-core or multi-processor systems than the single-threaded versions.
 This is especially true for large data sets.

+Have a look at the [benchmark results](Benchmarks.md) to get an idea of what performance gains can be expected.

 ## License